github/CodeSearchNet/README.md

   python predict.py -r github/codesearchnet/0123456 # this is the org/project_name/run_id
   ```

-Finally, you can submit your run to the [community benchmark](https://app.wandb.ai/github/codesearchnet/benchmark) by following these [instructions](src/docs/BENCHMARK.md).
+Finally, you can submit your run to the [community benchmark](https://app.wandb.ai/github/codesearchnet/benchmark) by following these [instructions](BENCHMARK.md).

 # Introduction

 ## Project Overview

   [CodeSearchNet][paper] is a collection of datasets and benchmarks that explore the problem of code retrieval using natural language.
 This research is a continuation of some ideas presented in this [blog post](https://githubengineering.com/towards-natural-language-semantic-code-search/) and is a joint collaboration between GitHub and the [Deep Program Understanding](https://www.microsoft.com/en-us/research/project/program/) group at [Microsoft Research - Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).
-Our intent is to present and provide a platform for this research to the community by providing the following:
+We aim to provide a platform for community research on semantic code search via the following:

   1. Instructions for obtaining large corpora of relevant data
   2. Open source code for a range of baseline models, along with pre-trained weights
-  3. Baseline evaluation metrics and utilities.
+  3. Baseline evaluation metrics and utilities
-  4. Mechanisms to track progress on a [shared community benchmark](https://app.wandb.ai/github/codesearchnet/benchmark), hosted by [Weights & Biases](https://www.wandb.com/)
+  4. Mechanisms to track progress on a [shared community benchmark](https://app.wandb.ai/github/codesearchnet/benchmark) hosted by [Weights & Biases](https://www.wandb.com/)

 We hope that CodeSearchNet is a step towards engaging with the broader machine learning and NLP community regarding the relationship between source code and natural language.
 We describe a specific task here, but we expect and welcome other uses of our dataset.